GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 ```

 It might take several minutes but it should complete without any
 errors.
-Once it's done, you know you are ready to use Heapser!
+Once it's done, you know you are ready to use Heapster!

 Before continuing, return to the top-level directory with `cd ../..`.